May 16, 2018

 There are several varieties of ticks found in Texas, and each of them can cause their own set of health problems.
 What we hear about most is the deer tick, the tick that is known for carrying Lyme disease, which can cause fever, joint pain, and more.
 Other ticks can carry rocky mountain spotted fever, along with several other diseases and rashes.
 Wild animals carry ticks that can be passed on to you and your pets from your yard.

-The professionals at Innovative Pest Control are experts at handling troublesome fleas and ticks.
+You are much more likely to rid your home of fleas and reduce your chances of tick bites by working with the technicians at Innovative Pest Control on a thorough flea and tick control plan.Our pest control professionals are experts at handling troublesome fleas and ticks.
 On the first visit, an inspection will be done and both the inside and outside of the home will be treated for fleas.
 Then two weeks later a follow-up treatment will be done.
 The outside of your home will be treated for ticks, focusing on areas where ticks tend to live.

 You can help your pest control professional by keeping your lawn mowed short, cutting back overgrowth and keeping landscaping tidy.
 Vacuum the inside of your home every day, remembering to also vacuum furniture and areas where pets like to settle.
 Be sure that you talk to your vet to find a flea and tick prevention program for your pets to help break the cycle of infestation.